The Center for Student Success (OASIS)

 Dean of Student Life

-The Office of Student Life are charged with providing a variety of activities and services that enhance and extend a student’s educational experience at Husson University.
-The Office is responsible for the overall engagement of students through purposeful and innovative programs that foster a sense of community, both in our residential commons and for our commuter student population; endeavors to create a sense of well-being – physically, emotionally, and spiritually – through our direct services to students; works to maintain an atmosphere of civility through our educational-based Student Conduct Code and community standards; and, provides educational trainings to student leaders, the general student body, and partners across the curriculum and co-curriculum to make the Husson experience a positive environment for all to live, learn, and engage with.
+The Office of Student Life is charged with providing a variety of activities and services that enhance and extend a student’s educational experience at Husson University.
+The Office is responsible for the overall engagement of students through purposeful and innovative programs that foster a sense of community, both in our residential commons and for our commuter student population; endeavors to create a sense of well-being – physically, emotionally, and spiritually – through our direct services to students; works to maintain an atmosphere of civility through our educational-based Student Conduct Code and community standards; and, provides educational training to student leaders, the general student body, and partners across the curriculum and co-curriculum to make the Husson experience a positive environment for all to live, learn, and engage with.

 Husson's Student Life office hosts Welcome Weekends each fall when students return to campus for the start of the semester.
 The first day of Welcome Weekend is for new students only and is dedicated to helping them become acclimated to the start of the school year.
 After moving into the residence halls, students and parents jointly attend a welcome barbecue.
 Later, students are provided opportunities to meet with advisors and assemble in their first Husson Experience class which provides instructors the opportunity to welcome students to campus, to assist them in meeting other students on their first day on campus, and to answer any questions they may have about academic protocols and expectations.